10 Best Cities and Towns Near Acadia National Park

 Acadia National Park Campgrounds

-The best campgrounds in Acadia National Park include options managed by the National Park Service and locations just outside park boundaries.
+The best campgrounds in Acadia National Park include four options managed by the National Park Service and locations just outside park boundaries.
+Some are easily accessible on Mount Desert Island and others in the more remote reaches of the park.

 The campgrounds in the national park are typically cheaper and more basic with fewer comforts like showers.
 RV camping resorts and Acadia camping cabins nearby on Mount Desert Island or on the mainland may have amenities like hot showers, clubhouses, swimming pools, and more.

-Reservations are required for all of the campgrounds and are open two months in advance.
+Reservations are required for all of the national park campgrounds and they open two months in advance.
 If you plan to camp, it’s best to make your reservation as early as possible as the sites do often fill up.

 Blackwoods Campground